 This is the easiest way I've found to bake muffins with butter and to incorporate the butter easily.
 This method works great!
 Try it!

+You can store these muffins at room temperature, covered, for about 2–3 days.
+Otherwise, they will go stale.
 For longer storage, I suggest freezing the muffins once they've cooled down completely to room temperature.
 They freeze really well!
 Freeze them in the muffin trays or on a sheet pan until frozen solid, then transfer them to a freezer bag to store for up to 2 months.

-- fastest method—in the microwave oven: place the unwrapped muffin on a napkin or a microwave-safe plate.
+If you want to defrost frozen muffins, you have a few options depending on how much time you have: in the fridge overnight, unwrapped to avoid moisture buildup on the surface of the muffin tops; at room temperature, unwrapped to avoid moisture buildup on the surface of the muffin tops—this will take a few hours; in the microwave oven: place the unwrapped muffin on a napkin or a microwave-safe plate.
 Microwave on HIGH for about 30 seconds for each muffin.
 The time and results will vary according to the power of your microwave.

 If you need more fruit muffin inspiration, try these honey blueberry muffins, rhubarb muffins, or these plum coffee cake muffins.
-And if it's not summer, my go-to recipe is for these date bran muffins, which is my all-time favourite muffin, even if it's not really cool.
+And if it's not summer, my go-to recipe is for these date bran muffins, which are my all-time favourite muffin, even if it's not really cool.

 📖 Recipe